s6hib/detect-ai-faces/README.md

 - Example: AI-Generated face misclassified as Real with 99.96% confidence

 This suggests that while the model's overall performance is exceptional, there are still some AI-generated images that can be incredibly convincing, even to our highly accurate classifier.

+## Next Steps

+The next phase of this project involves deploying the service to make it publicly accessible.
+This will allow users worldwide to utilize the model for detecting AI-generated faces.